PlonGuo/Memory-Match-Game/README.md

 ## 🎥 Project Demo
+**[Watch Demo on YouTube](https://youtu.be/yOaV5KTdSDc)**

+## 📝 Demonstration of FP
-**[Watch Demo on YouTube](https://youtu.be/yOaV5KTdSDc)** **[Demonstration of FP in this project on YouTube](https://www.youtube.com/watch?v=I_8ycIOyqqc)** For the second video, please turn your volume up!
+**[Demonstration of FP in this project on YouTube](https://www.youtube.com/watch?v=I_8ycIOyqqc)**
+- For the second video, please turn your volume up!
 I forgot to adjust to the correct microphone, sorry about that!

 ## 🌐 Live Demo
 **[Play the Game Now](https://memory-matching-game-145f8.web.app/)**